Matthew Yang King: Crowdfunding projects

-In 2017, King collaborated with cartoonist Tarol Hunt and fellow producers Phil LaMarr and Danielle Stephens to bring Hunt's webcomic, Goblins, to life as an animated series.
+In 2017, King collaborated with cartoonist Ellipsis Stephens and fellow producers Phil LaMarr and Danielle Stephens to bring Stephen's webcomic, Goblins, to life as an animated series.
 The Goblins Animated campaign on Indiegogo was to produce a five-minute long mega-trailer/pilot that could be used to garner more interest in the project.
 King himself voices one of the characters, Fumbles.
 Notable voice actors make up the rest of the cast, including Phil LaMarr as Complains of Names, Billy West as Minmax, Maurice LaMarche as Forgath, Jim Cummings as Thaco, Tara Strong as Saves a Fox, Matthew Mercer as Big Ears, Jennifer Hale as Kin, and Steve Blum as Kore.
 The mega-trailer is currently under production.

 In 2012, King created a Kickstarter project for his steampunk webseries called The World of Steam.
 Written, directed, and produced by King, the show is set in a Twilight Zone-type steampunk universe and featured Scott Folsom, Gail Folsom, Gina Torres, Mido Hamada, Karl E. Landler, Julian Curtis, Robin Atkin Downes, and King himself as the host, Mr. Liang.
 At the time, the series was the highest-grossing webseries ever on Kickstarter.
 The first episode, The Clockwork Heart, was released as a webisode in 2013 and contains music by composer Bear McCreary.
 The remainder of the series is still in the works and is being developed for television.